 Again he says: My sheep hear my voice, and I know them; they follow me, and I give them eternal life.
 Shortly before this he had declared: If anyone enters the sheepfold through me he shall be saved; he shall go freely in and out and shall find good pasture.
 He will enter into a life of faith; from faith he will go out to vision, from belief to contemplation, and will graze in the good pastures of everlasting life.

 So our Lord’s sheep will finally reach their grazing ground where all who follow him in simplicity of heart will feed on the green pastures of eternity.
 These pastures are the spiritual joys of heaven.
 There the elect look upon the face of God with unclouded vision and feast at the banquet of life for ever more.

 This excerpt from a homily of Pope Saint Gregory the Great (Hom.
-14, 3-6: PL 76, 1129-1130) on Christ, the Good Shepherd, is used in the Roman Catholic Church’s Office of Readings for the Fourth Sunday in Easter.
-The accompanying bibilcal reading is Revelation 12:1-17
+14, 3-6: PL 76, 1129-1130) focues on how to know Christ, the Good Shepherd, through love.
+It appears in the Roman Catholic Church’s Office of Readings for the Fourth (4th) Sunday in Easter.
+The accompanying biblical reading is Revelation 12:1-17

 Banner/featured image of green pastures by Tommy Clark on Flickr.
 Some rights reserved.